prasek/reference-app-orders-go/README.md

 #### Bring up the Temporal UI

 open http://localhost:8233/ for the Temporal UI
+- or if using docker-compose: Temporal UI is http://localhost:8080/

 and don't forget to enable Labs mode for the UI in the lower left corner!